darshan3v/smart-contracts/README.md

 ```
 This Contract will basically handle all the logic regarding NFT marketplace

-It would also handle swapping, trading of NFT's and much more
+It would handle trading of NFT's
 ```

 All Contracts follow the Near Standards for smart-contracts with slight appropriate Modifications